Long-term study of the 2020 magnetar-like outburst of the young pulsar PSRJ1846-0258 in Kes 75: Diffuse emission

 \section{Diffuse emission}

-To analyze the extended emission surrounding the source, we extracted surface brightness profiles of the three \xmm\ observations in three different energy bands (0.3--2\,keV, 2--5\,keV and 5--8\,keV) out to a radius of 250 arcseconds (in increments of 2 arcseconds).
+To analyse the extended emission surrounding the source, we extracted surface brightness profiles of the three \xmm\ observations in three different energy bands (0.3--2\,keV, 2--5\,keV and 5--8\,keV) out to a radius of 250 arcseconds (in increments of 2 arcseconds).
 These are shown in Figure~\ref{Fig:rad_profiles} and were fitted with an analytical King PSF model plus a constant background term $b_{0}$ such that the surface brightness $S_{b}$ was modelled as:

 where $r$ is the distance from the centre of the source, $a_{0}$, $r_{c}$, $\alpha$ and $b_{0}$ are free parameters determined by the fit.
-This model reveals a clear excess in $S_{b}$ at radii between $\sim$ 60--80 arcseconds, corresponding to contribution from the well studied supernova remnant.
+While fitting the radial profiles with this model, we excluded the radial region between 35--160 arcseconds in order to avoid the contribution from the Kes 75 supernova remnant.
+However, for visual purposes we overlay the emission from the remnant in Figure~\ref{Fig:rad_profiles} to illustrate the clear excess in $S_{b}$ in the above mentioned radial regions.
 The excess appears very strong in the 0.3--2 keV and 2--5 keV energy bands, but decreases in strength above 5 keV, illustrating the energy dependence of the emission from the remnant.
 As expected, there appears to be little variability in the excess emission between the three observations for all energy bands.